Skip to main content.

 Sorting teams

 Children at Tawhai School have opportunities to join touch rugby, basketball, netball, floorball and flipperball teams.
+These opportunities rely heavily on parents/caregivers stepping up to manage and coach teams.

 Touch rugby